mintproject/mic/docs/model_configuration/03b-step1.md

 Successfully tagged test_192:latest

 You are in a Linux environment Debian distribution
-We detect the following dependencies.

-- If you install new dependencies using `apt` or `apt-get`, remember to add them in Dockerfile mic\docker\Dockerfile
-- If you install new dependencies using python.
-Before the step `upload` run:

-pip freeze > mic/docker/requirements.txt

 Please, run your Model Component.
 ```
 As can be seen in the message above, MIC is creating an execution environment to make sure we capture the minimum set of dependencies needed for execution.
 Since we had a java executable, MIC already selected a Java environment.
 If we had python files, MIC would have promted us to select which version of Python to start from.

-!!! warning
-    This command must **NOT** be executed on a folder already tracked by GitHub.

 ### Creating your own image